Eucalyptus globulus

-Eucalyptus globulus, commonly known as southern blue gum or blue gum, is a species of flowering plant in the family Myrtaceae.
+Eucalyptus globulus, commonly known as southern blue gum, is a species of flowering plant in the family Myrtaceae.
 It is a tall, evergreen tree endemic to southeastern Australia.
 This Eucalyptus species has mostly smooth bark, juvenile leaves that are whitish and waxy on the lower surface, glossy green, lance-shaped adult leaves, glaucous, ribbed flower buds arranged singly or in groups of three or seven in leaf axils, white flowers and woody fruit.

 There are four subspecies, each with a different distribution across Australia, occurring in New South Wales, Victoria and Tasmania.
 The subspecies are the Victorian blue gum, Tasmanian blue gum, Maiden's gum, and Victorian eurabbie.

 Description

 Eucalyptus globulus is a tree that typically grows to a height of 45 m but may sometimes only be a stunted shrub, or alternatively under ideal conditions can grow as tall as 90 m, and forms a lignotuber.
 The bark is usually smooth, white to cream-coloured but there are sometimes slabs of persistent, unshed bark at the base.
 Young plants, often several metres tall, and coppice regrowth have stems that are more or less square in cross-section with a prominent wing on each corner.
 Juvenile leaves are mostly arranged in opposite pairs, sessile, glaucous elliptic to egg-shaped, up to 150 mm long and 105 mm wide.
 Adult leaves are arranged alternately, the same glossy to dark green on both sides, lance-shaped or curved, 150-300 mm long and 17-30 mm wide on a petiole 1.5-6 mm long.
 The flower buds are arranged singly or in groups of three or seven in leaf axils, sometimes sessile or on a short thick peduncle.
 The individual buds are also usually sessile, sometimes on a pedicel up to 5 mm long.
 Mature buds are top-shaped to conical, glaucous or green, with a flattened hemispherical, warty operculum with a central knob.
 Flowering time varies with subspecies and distribution but the flowers are always white.
 The fruit is a woody conical or hemispherical capsule 2–3 cm diameter with the valves close to rim level.